comp426-2023-spring/a99-SnowPile/README.md

 ## Overview

-Our team has developed a web application for a to-do list.
+Our team, SnowPile, has developed a web application for a to-do list.
 The application allows users to register and log in to use the to-do list functionality.
 In addition to the ability to add and delete tasks, the application also includes the ability to update and delete user accounts.

 ## Run Instructions